makrell38/CPSC8420Project/bayesian-algorithm-execution/README.md

-The code in this folder is from https://github.com/willieneis/bayesian-algorithm-execution.git
+The code in this folder is from https://github.com/willieneis/bayesian-algorithm-execution.git for the paper https://arxiv.org/abs/2104.09460

 ## Citation
 ```